CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Preliminaries

 \subsection{Constrained gradient method}

 The constrained gradient method \cite{lu2016fast} can find a relaxed solution of problem \eqref{eq.Object_fast}:

-where $\alpha$ is a step size parameter and $\mathcal{P}(\cdot)$ is a constraining operator that depends on the underlying constraints.
-Under this formulation, GA, SM and IPFP can reduce their cost from $O(n^4)$ to $O(n^3)$ and space complexity from $O(n^4)$ to $O(n^2)$, which are shown in the appendix.
-DSPFP \cite{lu2016fast}, adopting the alternating projection \cite{zass2006doubly} as the constraining operator, is significantly faster than the previous state-of-the-art algorithms within the constrained gradient method, while maintaining comparable accuracy in large graph matching.
+where $\alpha$ is a step size parameter and $\mathcal{P}(\cdot)$ is a constraining operator used to obtain a constrained gradient matrix satisfying the underlying constraints.
+With this formulation, spectral matching, graduated assignment method, doubly stochastic projected fixed-point method, and integer fixed-point method can enjoy $O(n^3)$ cost and $O(n^2)$ space complexity (derivation details are shown in the Appendix).
+These algorithms differ in the step size parameter and constraining operators, which affects their performance significantly.